sejal-kale/Code-Sync-app/README.md

 Look for 📩 Received CODE_CHANGE from server
-Then look for ✏️ Updating editor content from socket If you still see ⚠️ Editor ref is NULL, tell me what the logs show!
+Then look for ✏️ Updating editor content from socket If you still see ⚠️ Editor ref is NULL, tell me what the logs show